Himanshhhyou/w3css/README.md

-# W3CSS: Simplifying Styling for Web Development

-## Introduction to W3CSS
+# What is W3CSS?

 W3CSS is a lightweight and responsive CSS framework developed by W3Schools, designed to simplify the process of styling web pages.
-With an easy-to-use syntax and a variety of pre-built components, W3CSS empowers both beginners and experienced developers to create visually appealing and responsive websites.

-## What is W3CSS?

-W3CSS is a CSS framework that provides a set of predefined styles and components, making it easier to structure and design web pages.
+W3CSS provides a set of predefined styles and components, making it easier to structure and design web pages.
 It follows the principles of responsive web design, ensuring that websites look and function seamlessly across different devices and screen sizes.

 ## Features of W3CSS